dmechenko/scribble/README.md

 - Jump right in and add a note.
 Add a splash of color or some embedded content.
 - Move it around to a different notebook, or change the title.

-### Deciding how to divert the path was a bit tricky, so I made the link render conditionally depending on whether or not the specific note was already attached to a notebook.
+### The necessity of diverting a path lead to the implementation of a fun condition - this way, when a user clicks on a note, they're lead to the correct url.

 ```jsx
 const NoteIndexItem = (props) => {